matty-jones/blaskbot/README.md

 ## To do: ##
 * Allow the streamer to update the title, game, and communities either from the cfg file or the bot terminal window
-* Add Gibu's !buydrinks command!
-Because everyone loves to get wasted during our streams.
 * Create the infrastructure for the jackpot in the !slot game
 * A !nextstream command to show when the next stream is and how long until it
 * !help functions for all commands (either !help <COMMAND> or !<COMMAND> help)
 * Notify on host, follow, sub
 * !duel-esque minigame for people to gamble BlasKoins on
-* !streamrank command that parses all streams for the current game and outputs the current rank based on viewers (maybe run this as a thread so that it keeps updating in the background for stats)

 ## Patch Notes: ##